Explainable Machine Learning for Public Policy: Use Cases, Gaps, and Research Directions: Conclusion

 \section{Conclusion}

-Despite the existence of a wide array of explainable ML methods, their efficacy in improving real-world decision-making systems is yet to be sufficiently explored.
-In this paper, we presented an initial step towards filling that void in the context of public policy applications by defining the scope of explainable ML in the domain.
-First, we identified a taxonomy of use-cases for ML model explanations in the ML aided public policy decision making pipeline: 1) model debugging, 2) regulator trust \& model adoption, 3) unreliable prediction detection, 4) intervention selection, and 5) recourse.
+Despite the development of a wide array of explainable ML methods, their efficacy in improving real-world decision-making systems is yet to be sufficiently explored.
+In this paper, we sought to characterize and understand this gap in the present literature in hopes that this effort can help structure future evaluations of these methods to better address their practical utility.
+First, we identified the primary set of use-cases for ML model explanations in the ML aided public policy decision making pipeline: 1) model debugging, 2) regulator trust \& model adoption, 3) deciding whether to intervene, 4) deciding how to intervene, and 5) recourse.
 For each use-case, we defined the goals of an ML explanation and the intended end-user.
 Then, we summarized the existing approaches in explainable ML and identified the degree to which this work addresses the needs of the identified use-cases.
-We observed that, while the existing approaches are potentially applicable to the use-cases, their utility has not been thoroughly validated for any of the use-cases through well-designed empirical user-studies.
+We observed that, while the existing approaches are potentially applicable to the use-cases, their utility has not been thoroughly validated for any of the use-cases through well-designed empirical user studies.

 Two main gaps were evident in the design and evaluation of existing work: 1) methods are not sufficiently evaluated on real-world contexts, and 2) they are not designed and developed with target use-cases and well-defined explainability goals in mind.
 In response to these gaps, we proposed several research directions to systematically evaluate the existing methods with problems with real policy goals, real-world data, and domain experts.